PONCKHOCKIE UNION

 A novel

-Benedict Arnold Rose is a documentary filmmaker in a troubled marriage.
-His history-focused life is suddenly derailed by shadowy assassins with multiple identities, indoctrination in a dark cell, seduction, betrayal, the finality of fire, and the unexpected kindness of a stranger.
+Benedict Arnold Rose is a filmmaker in a troubled marriage.
+As he begins a documentary on the 1777 burning of New York’s first capital, Kingston, by the British, his history-focused life is suddenly derailed.
+He faces shadowy assassins with multiple identities, indoctrination in a dark cell, seduction, betrayal, the finality of fire, and the unexpected kindness of a stranger.
 He must journey within, but what is real?
 And who is asking?
-Coincidence and paradox abound as Rose negotiates his passage into a new life…but the questions without answers still remain.
+Coincidence and paradox abound as Rose finds his way to a new life…but the questions without answers still remain.

 Encounters with a fictional version of the well-known author Paul Auster, and with a mercenary soldier who is also a devotee of the Indian spiritual guru Nisargadatta Maharaj, entwine the metafictional with the metaphysical in a speculative swirl of mystery, history, and self-inquiry.

-Benedict Arnold Rose is a documentary filmmaker in a troubled marriage.
-His history-focused life is suddenly derailed by shadowy assassins with multiple identities, indoctrination in a dark cell, seduction, betrayal, the finality of fire, and the unexpected kindness of a stranger.
+Benedict Arnold Rose is a filmmaker in a troubled marriage.
+As he begins a documentary on the 1777 burning of New York’s first capital, Kingston, by the British, his history-focused life is suddenly derailed.
+He faces shadowy assassins with multiple identities, indoctrination in a dark cell, seduction, betrayal, the finality of fire, and the unexpected kindness of a stranger.
 He must journey within, but what is real?
 And who is asking?
-Coincidence and paradox abound as Rose negotiates his passage into a new life…but the questions without answers still remain.
+Coincidence and paradox abound as Rose finds his way to a new life…but the questions without answers still remain.

 Encounters with a fictional version of the well-known author Paul Auster, and with a mercenary soldier who is also a devotee of the Indian spiritual guru Nisargadatta Maharaj, entwine the metafictional with the metaphysical in a speculative swirl of mystery, history, and self-inquiry.